manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 Which one to use?
 I downloaded a few from around those days.
 The closes std is at RA: 290 DEC -45.
 The object is at RA: 265 DEC: -22.
 For astrometry closest is RA: 283 DEC: -22 .

 #### Questions
-- [ ] What Astrometry to use?
+- [x] ~~What Astrometry to use?
 Use the calibration files?.
-Downloaded close to that day.
+Downloaded close to that day.~~ Hayley on Feb-25-16 suggested not to do Astrometry.
+Use the one from the calibration file but do the STD.
-- [ ] What STD to use?
+- [x] ~~What STD to use?
 Use the ones given in the calibration files?
-Downloaded close to that day.
+Downloaded close to that day.~~ There should always be at least one that day.
+Use it.
+When possible avoid having to use the one from the calibration file.
+Advice given by Dr. Hayley Finley on Feb-25-16.

 ## To-Do